slackhq/astra/docs/topics/Config-options.md

 An indexer node reads from Kafka to create a Lucene index on disk, which is then uploaded to S3.
 </def>
 <def title="CACHE">
-A cache node receives chunk assignments from the manager node, which are downloaded from S3.
+A cache node receives <tooltip term="chunk">chunk</tooltip> assignments from the manager node, which are downloaded from S3.
 </def>
 <def title="MANAGER">
 The manager node is responsible for cluster orchestration,
 </def>
 <def title="RECOVERY">
-A recovery node indexes data that is skipped by an indexer, publishing snapshots.
+A recovery node indexes data that is skipped by an indexer, publishing <tooltip term="snapshot">snapshots</tooltip>.
 </def>
 <def title="PREPROCESSOR">
 A preprocessor node serves a bulk ingest HTTP api, which is then transformed, rate limited, and sent to Kafka.